Learn

 Lack of collaboration

-Where vital knowledge is siloed between departments, teams, and individuals.
-This causes business productivity to diminish through a lack of communication, training, and mentoring.
+Vital knowledge is siloed between departments, team members, and individuals, which diminishes business productivity through a lack of communication, training, and mentoring.

 Simultaneous development